ActuallyHappening/Paste-Bin/horizon 3d/README.md

 ...
 ```

-Then, add a line to make use of this variable:
+Then, add a line (or four) to make use of this variable:
 ```js
 ...
 function animate() {